ethereum/go-ethereum/docs/_getting-started/index.md

 ```

 These logs indicate that Geth is running as expected.
-Sending an empty curl request to the http server provides a quick way to confirm that this too has been started without any issues.
-In a third terminal, run:
+Sending an empty Curl request to the http server provides a quick way to confirm that this too has been started without any issues.
+In a third terminal, the following command can be run:

 ```shell